Key Insight for Writing Effective and Defensible Reports

 Privilege and Reports for Courts or Tribunals

-- Examining different types of privilege relevant to Court reports:
+- Examining different types of privilege and how it can apply to your report:

 - Examining when privilege is waived